Interrupted Reaching Out Movement

 • the parents give

-• the child takes
+• the child receives

 This movement is naturally one-directional.
+In adult relationships, giving and receiving become more reciprocal.

 When the Movement Is Interrupted